cmcintyre416/cm-portfolio-master/blog/develop.md

 ---
 path: /blog/my-first-post
 date: 2019-02-14T17:25:54.058Z
-title: my-dirst-post
+title: my-first-post
 ---
-dev test with this markdown
+this is a testing page